Everything You Should Know About The Digital Carbon Footprint

 The number of Internet users reaches record highs every year, but did you know that for every tweet, comment, email and google search, a small amount of CO2 is emitted?
 This is our digital carbon footprint which signifies the environmental impact of using the internet and social media.
-For one person, the digital footprint isn’t too impressive, but when you factor in every person on planet earth who’s using the internet, those small numbers suddenly look ginormous, and worrying.
+For one person, the digital carbon footprint isn’t too impressive, but when you factor in every person on planet earth who’s using the internet, those small numbers suddenly look ginormous, and worrying.

 What is Digital Carbon Footprint?